hacksalot/extrovert-priv.js/README.md

 Extrovert is actively developed and maintained from our underground jungle laboratory.

-- **3Dify your HTML markup** using Extrovert's built-in extrusion generator.
+- **Create complex, data-driven 3D scenes** using Extrovert's system of customizable generators, rasterizers, adapters, and left-handed spin-widgets.
-- **3Dify arbitrary data** using Extrovert's system of customizable generators and rasterizers.
-XML, JSON, RSS, or any other format.
+- **Extrude on-page HTML/DOM content into three dimensions**, optionally preserving the on-screen location of 3Dified elements.
-- **Create virtually any 3D scene** using our built-in generators&mdash;or build your own.
+- **3Dify arbitrary data including XML, JSON, RSS**, or any other format.
+If you can access it with JavaScript, you can render it with Extrovert.
 - **Physics support** with collisions, gravity, constraints, etc.
 - **Mouse and keyboard controls** mappable to translation or rotation around the major axes.
 - **Perspective and orthographic camera** support.